JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 ### Client configuration

-To connect the client to the server and setup an account run:
+To connect the client to the server and set up an account run:

 ```bash
 clconfigureclient